You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 - it occupies permanently 100% of a CPU core

-- it cannot clear the DTC fault codes (the menu is permanently grayed out)
+- it cannot clear DTC fault codes (the menu is permanently grayed out)

 - it can only display 36 parameters at the same time